Nepal country profile

-Since then it has been through the creation of a multi-party parliamentary system, a decade-long Maoist insurgency and the abolition of the monarchy.
+Since then the country has seen the creation of a multi-party parliamentary system, a decade-long Maoist insurgency and the abolition of its monarchy.

-Nepal hit the headlines in April 2015 when it was struck by a devastating earthquake, which killed thousands, flattened villages and reduced numerous heritage sites to ruin.
+A devastating earthquake in April 2015 killed thousands of people, flattened villages and reduced numerous heritage sites to ruin.

 Federal Democratic Republic of Nepal